TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 # Deployment

 This project was deployed on Heroku using Code Institute's I Think Therefore I Blog Videos.
-After creating a GitHub respository, the steps taken to create the Heroku App were:
+After creating a GitHub repository, the steps taken to create the Heroku App were:

 **Installing Django and Supporting Libraries:**